call-fold/python-test-everyday/README.md

     - separate code && text
 * Test08:
     - learn more about how to use BeautifulSoup, [BeautifulSoup_Doc](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
+* Test12:
+    - separate Chinese and English in filtered words set
 * Test13:
     - make it a more common frame to download images